kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

 ## Design

 ### Client data transfer to extensions

-ECS implementations MUST send message using NATS to the next subject: `kaa.v1.service.{service-instance-name}.ecs2ext.ClientData`.
-Also, ECS SHOULD include NATS `replyTo` field pointing to the ECS replica that will handle the response: `kaa.v1.service.{service-instance-name}.{service-instance-replica-id}`.
+ClientData messages are used by ECS implementations for transferring endpoint-originated data to extension services.
+Non-affinity session messages MUST be published to a [service instance-wide subject](/0003-messaging-ipc/README.md#Service-instance-wide-subjects):

+  `kaa.v1.service.{service-instance-name}.ecs2ext.ClientData`

+  where `{service-instance-name}` is the target extension service instance name.

+In case of affinity sessions ClientData message MUST be published to the [service replica-specific subject](/0003-messaging-ipc/README.md#Service-replica-specific-subjects) defined by the `replyTo` subject in the previously received message that set up the session affinity.

+ECS implementations SHOULD also set `replyTo` subject when sending ClientData messages according to the [session affinity](/0003-messaging-ipc/README.md#Session-affinity) rules.

-The NATS message is a JSON-encoded Avro object.
+The NATS message payload is an Avro object.
 The Avro schema can be found [here](./ClientData.avsc).

 Example of a ClientData message with payload: